 Carpet/Dramatic Play Center

-We use the carpet for large group input lessons.
-Our dramatic play center is changed out every few months depending on our students’ interests.
+I use the carpet for large group input lessons.
+The dramatic play center is changed out every few months depending on our students’ interests.

-Our sensory bin is changed out every week, and this is a very popular center in our classroom.
-We like coming up with different things to put into it.
+The sensory bin is changed out every week, and this is a very popular center in my classroom.
+We like coming up with different things to put in it.
 Take a look at my How to Use Sensory Bins blog post to see some examples.

-That is our classroom!
-We don’t have alternative seating, a theme, expensive decorations, but we love it that way.
-It becomes our second home during the school year, and our students are always excited to come through the door.
+That is my classroom!
+I don’t have alternative seating, a theme, expensive decorations, but we love it that way.
+It becomes our second home during the school year, and my students are always excited to come through the door.

 What do you have in your classroom that you love?